simon-whitehead/chemboy/README.md

 Here is the latest progress GIF.
 We can play Tetris!

-I have implemented 243 base instructions and all 256 of the extended instruction range.
-This means we're only a couple of instructions away from full support of the Gameboy CPU.
+The entire instruction set is now supported!
 As such, we can now play Tetris without it crashing at all.
 The progress GIF below shows a 2 game session of Tetris.

-The score is still a little bit buggy.
-Not sure whats going on there, but thats the next thing to figure out.

 ![chemboy-progress-22-08-2017](https://user-images.githubusercontent.com/2499070/29525895-74f411e8-86d7-11e7-9c31-1ef7d3c27c24.gif)